Javascript is not enabled.

 The FBI notes that the types of fraud most closely associated with crypto ATM use include extortion, tech support scams, government impersonators and investment schemes.

 AARP has pushed for protections from crimes facilitated by crypto ATMs.
-And a growing number of states are cracking down on use of the machines.
+And a growing number of states are cracking down on their use.

-AARP got involved in early 2024 — talking with law enforcement, fraud victims and other stakeholders to understand the problem and the types of legislation that could help, says Françoise Cleveland, a government affairs director with AARP’s national office.
+AARP got involved in early 2024 by talking with law enforcement, fraud victims and other stakeholders to understand the problem and the type of legislation that could help, says Françoise Cleveland, a government affairs director with AARP’s national office.
 Many of AARP’s state offices around the country have spearheaded legislative efforts to crack down on crypto ATMs.

 “We just want to be sure that any customer [using] any payment, whether that’s crypto kiosks, gold or anything else, that there are good protections against fraud,” Cleveland says.

-AARP anticipates that lawmakers in nearly every state that does not already have a law will consider legislation in 2026 or 2027.
+AARP anticipates that lawmakers in nearly every state that does not already have relevant statutes will consider legislation in 2026 or 2027.

 ‘It’s just heartbreaking’

 Lt.
 Eric Calendine, a fraud investigator for the Beaufort County Sheriff’s Office in South Carolina, is working this year with lawmakers in that state to pass crypto ATM legislation.
-Since 2024, he’s been tracking the fraud in Beaufort County and found that many cases involve jury duty, tech support, romance and impostor scams.
+He’s been tracking crypto kiosk fraud in Beaufort County since 2024 and has found that many cases involve jury duty, tech support, romance and impostor scams.

 The money is especially hard to recover because it typically goes to overseas exchanges that don’t have to cooperate with U.S. authorities, Calendine says.